Eskilmar/kubernetes-dev-env/README.md

 # Local Wordpress in Kubernetes

-This is an example, how to make Wordpress in Kubernetes with filesync to theme folder.
+Make Wordpress in Kubernetes with filesync.
 ------

 You need Kubernetes (such as [Minikube](https://minikube.sigs.k8s.io/docs/) ) and Docker.